Thespesia populnea: Uses

 In New Ireland, Portia wood is used to make hourglass drums.
 In Tonga, its bark is used to treat mouth infections among infants, and its wood is used to make canoes, house parts, and artwork.

+In Indonesia they are known as baru laut, baru pantai or waru lot.
+The Ambonese cook the leaves into a dish with vegetables.

 In South Asia, it is used to make the thavil, a Carnatic musical instrument of South India.
 The flower of the Portia tree played a part in Sri Lanka's independence movement, when it was sold on Remembrance Day by the Suriya-Mal Movement instead of the poppy to aid Sri Lankan ex-servicemen.
 The wood from the tree was used by early Tamil people to make instruments in ancient Tamilakam.
-It can be used for the cellulose production from the plants [Singh et al 2019].
+It can be used for the cellulose production from the plants [Singh et al. 2019].

 In some parts of the world, such as Hawaii and southern India, T. populnea is considered an important species in habitat restoration projects for coastal dry forests.